West Hollywood, California: Discrimination issues

-Celebrity controversies
+Celebrity incidents

-In 1961, comedian Lenny Bruce was arrested on obscenity charges at The Troubadour in then-unincorporated West Hollywood.
-The arresting officer was a young deputy named Sherman Block, who would later become the sheriff of Los Angeles County.

-In 1982, John Belushi died of a drug overdose at the Chateau Marmont hotel in Hollywood, adjacent to WeHo.
+In 1982, John Belushi died of a drug overdose at the Chateau Marmont hotel in Hollywood, adjacent to West Hollywood.
 On the night of his death, he was visited separately by friends Robin Williams (at the height of his own drug exploits) and Robert De Niro, each of whom left the premises, leaving Belushi in the company of assorted others, including Cathy Smith.
-This is just one of many notable sordid events at the location.
-A 1930s movie executive reportedly said, "If you must get into trouble, do it at the Chateau Marmont".

-In 1989, actor Christian Slater was arrested in West Hollywood for leading the police on a drunken car chase that ended when Slater crashed his car into a telephone pole.

-On Halloween night in 1993, actor River Phoenix died at age 23 of a drug overdose at the Viper Room, a club that was opened that year and was partly owned by actor Johnny Depp until 2004.
+On Halloween night in 1993, actor River Phoenix died at age 23 of a drug overdose at The Viper Room, a club that was opened that year and was partly owned by actor Johnny Depp until 2004.

 On January 8, 2006, New Zealand film director Lee Tamahori, dressed as a woman, was arrested for allegedly offering an undercover police officer oral sex on the corner of Santa Monica Boulevard and Lodi Place.
 He was convicted only of criminal trespass, having pleaded no contest in exchange for other charges being dropped.

 On November 17, 2006, during a performance at the Laugh Factory, a cell phone video captured Michael Richards shouting "Shut up" to a heckler in the audience, followed by repeated shouts of "He's a nigger!" to the rest of the audience (using the word six times altogether), and also making a reference to lynching.